Frequently Asked Questions About Management Buyouts

 - Studies show that Management Buyout companies are significantly more profitable than non MBO companies; and,

-- In certain counties such a Canada, owners of private companies get preferential tax treatment on the gains in the value of their shares.
+- In certain countries such a Canada, owners of private companies get preferential tax treatment on the gains in the value of their shares.

 While the ultimate value of your company, and your shares, is a function of how well your company does, it’s not uncommon for managers to get a 3-5 times return on their money and more.
 But keep in mind, there are no guarantees and if your company fails, you could lose all your invested money if the company performs poorly.